xorad-art/xorad-art.github.io/assets/content/about.md

 ### Things to do

 There are still **a lot** of things to do, but, I'm working on it.
 I'm planning to add a blog, and a main page with a list of my projects, but, I'm not in a hurry.
 For now, the bulk of the development is done, and I should focus on adding content.

+- [x] Add a contact widget
+- [ ] Add a project Page
+- [ ] Add a blog Page
+- [ ] Fix the missing links for mail and Patreon
+- [ ] Add a carousel for reading my webcomics here